0xProject/0x-monorepo/contracts/coordinator/README.md

 ## Coordinator

 This package contains a contract that allows users to call arbitrary functions on the Exchange contract with permission from one or more Coordinators.
-Addresses of the deployed contracts can be found in the 0x [wiki](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.
+Addresses of the deployed contracts can be found in this 0x [guide](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.

 ## Installation